GeorgePaps/Blog/myBlog/content/post/ComputerVision1/index.md

 it demonstrated that successive convolutional layers can effectively capture spatial hierarchies, and it also introduced the use of pooling layers.
-Additionally the overall architecture introduced by LeNet-5 was used as the basis for subsequent models.
+Additionally, the overall architecture introduced by LeNet-5 was used as the basis for subsequent models.
 Overall LeNet-5 is considered one of the foundational models of deep learning.